carpaltunnel/ArCA-NodeJS-2024-Spring/README.md

 Due to the portable nature of Node.js any mainstream OS including Linux, MacOS, and Windows will be sufficient.

 ### **Browser**
-Any modern browser should work but since Node.js uses the Google V8 engine, [Chrome](https://www.google.com/chrome/) is recommended.
+Any modern browser should work but [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Chrome](https://www.google.com/chrome/) are recommended.

 ### **Node.js**
 To make use of powerful recent additions to Node.js, this course will require v12.0 or newer.
 I suggest the latest LTS (Long Term Support) version which is v20 at the time of this update (2024-01-01).
 You can find the appropriate install package for your operating system on the [Node.js Download Page](https://nodejs.org/en/download/).
 Older versions can be found in the [archives](https://nodejs.org/dist/) if needed.
 We'll be coding in the ES6/ES2015+ format but comparisons to older versions will be presented for historical context since you will come across them in the wild.